timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 169-MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING/SUBCHAPTER I-MILITARY CONSTRUCTION.md

   * (2) Any other service determined by the Secretary to be a service that supports the operation and maintenance of real property, personal property, or facilities.

 ### §2815.
 Military installation resilience projects
-* (a) PROJECTS REQUIRED.—The Secretary of Defense shall carry out military construction projects for military installation resilience, in accordance with section 2802 of this title.
+* (a) PROJECTS REQUIRED.—The Secretary of Defense shall carry out military construction projects for military installation resilience, in accordance with section 2802 of this title (except as provided in subsections (d)(3) and (e)).

 * (b) CONGRESSIONAL NOTIFICATION.—(1) When a decision is made to carry out a project under this section, the Secretary of Defense shall notify the congressional defense committees of that decision.